AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 Working on the Material Theme and Atom Material Plugins is a wonderful experience!
 I am in charge of my own products, deciding what features will be and need to be fixed, all the while listening to user feedback to constantly try to improve.

-But all of this has a price and it is at the cost of many many days and nights, with only myself and JetBrains's source code to figure out how to make stuff how I want.
+But all of this has a price, and it is at the cost of many many days and nights, with only myself and JetBrains's source code to figure out how to make stuff how I want.
 And all of this is the work of one-guy only, myself.
 Not a company, not a group of devs, but just one man that worked during his free time only to make beautiful things for himself and for others.